 Stepping Away from the Edge – Getting Help for My Adderall Addiction

-Our first phone call was to a local inpatient drug rehab program.
+Our first phone call was to a local inpatient Adderall rehab program.
 After I was evaluated by a specialist, I took a leave of absence from both school and work.
 Both had wellness programs in place that allowed me to take time to focus on my own health.

 After completing drug detoxification, I checked into a 30-day program where I learned all about how and why I became addicted to Adderall, and what I was going to have to do moving forward.
 When I “graduated”, I followed the aftercare recommendations of my therapists.